Last Updated: 2 months ago

 It might be due to improper nutrition, disease, or compulsive disorder.

 Is It Okay For My Cat to Lick My Hair?

-In general, it’s not harmful to your cat to lick your hair.
+In general, it’s not harmful for your cat to lick your hair.
 It’s unlikely that they’ll swallow enough to cause problems, and their stomachs are made to digest fur.

 However, the same can’t be said for you.
-As you know it, cats have rough tongues to remove debris and loose fur from their coat.
+As you know, cats have rough tongues to remove debris and loose fur from their coats.

-So, excessive licking is likely to irritate your scalp skin and might lead to bald patches.
+So, excessive licking is likely to irritate your scalp and skin and might lead to bald patches.

 Moreover, your cat’s saliva is full of bacteria, even if they’re indoor cats and vaccinated.